DoktorShift/naughtify/README.md

 ### Introduction

-The **LNbits Balance Monitor** is a Python-based application that monitors a single LNbits wallet and provides notifications via Telegram.
+The **LNbits Balance Monitor aka.
+Naughtify** is a Python-based application that monitors a single LNbits wallet and provides notifications via Telegram.
 It checks wallet balances, tracks changes, and fetches transaction details to keep you updated on your LNbits activity.

 Its by far not perfect but maybe someone can use or even modify it.
 Feel free to use it under the MIT License.